odoogap/vuestorefront/README.md

 ## Dependencies

-OCA - Odoo Community Association - Base REST
+OCA - Odoo Community Association - Base Graphql

 ## How to configure